lestoni/antaeus/README.md

 ## Hacking Thoughts

 At look at the challenge, it is clear we are developing a recurring payment charging scheduler.
-In order to design the proper architecture approach we go through different iterations to achieve the logic.
+In order to design the proper architecture approach i thought of the following solutions:

-1. First iteration(Simple logic): Retrieve pending invoices, charge the customer and change invoice status to pending
+- Create an endpoint `POST /rest/v1/billing/start` that will be triggered to start processing invoices.
+This offers an  This is rather a trivial solution however it falls short as it will require manual triggering and additionally more endpoints or config payload maybe required for a fine grained controlling the scheduling.
+- Incorporating a cron or concurrent timer mechanism that runs on specified run time.
+- Use of a queuing or caching mechanism i.e ZeroMQ, Redis, Memcache etc. This is a more scalable solution as customers grow(implying growth of invoices too).
+As soon as an invoice is created, it's required data is stored in queue and can be processed when recurring clock approaches.
+This however requires additional tool resources for infrastructure to achieve it.

+Out of the three approaches, i opted to use concurrent timers or cron job for this solution to keep it simple; as the needs for improvement grows, last solution can be used.

-### Technical Questions
+### Product/Technical Questions

-- How/When to track failed payment charging ?
+- How to track failed payment charging and what to do with them ?
+        - Added as part of general improvement
 - How to handle different timezones for each customer ?
+        - This is out of scope for this challenge
-- How to process large amounts of invoices, batch processsing or queueing mechanism
+- How to handle growing large amounts of invoices, to do batch processsing or queueing mechanism ?
+        - I query for invoices in batches of 100 but configurable as such how pagination works
 - Is the scheduler manually triggered or rans as such as a cron job ?
+        - Solution uses concurrent timer that runs periodically i.e every month
+- How often to retry the failed invoices ?
+        - The scheduler retries up-to 2 times at which and endpoint is provided(part of general improvements)
+- How to handle payment Provider failures, do we retry and stop jobs then report errors ?
+        - See General Improvements
+- How to report concurrent timer errors ?

+### Billing Service

+The billing service will maintain the following functionalities:
+- Retrieving Pending Invoices for processing recurring monthly ones
+- Retrieving Failed Invoices to retry charging
+- Charging a customer via payment Provider for an invoice
+- Updating status of Invoices to either PAID or FAILED

+### Scheduler Service

+This is a configurable general service whose functionality is to run services that need to be scheduled for specific times aka job(s) schedule.

+For the purpose of this challenge, we will have only billing service as a job running in the scheduler service

-### Improvements
+### General Improvements

-- Open Api spec
+- An endpoint to be triggered for a failed invoice payment once the threshold; this is useful for the api consumers to trigger payment once it can be done again.
+- Best to keep billing logs for auditing.
+- To handle failures/errors from payment providers we could use a circuit breaker